tshr/navi/README.md

 - listen(publishing_object, name_of_method_to_be_called)
 - unlisten(publishing_object)
-- notify()
+- notify() //calls the registered methods on all of an object's listeners
 - get_listeners()
 - clear_listeners()

 Notes
 -----

-- Listeners are stored on the notifying object under the listeners attribute as an array.
+- Listeners are stored on the notifying object as an array under the listeners attribute.
 - Notify() calls the registered method on each listener of the object and passes the notifying object to each as a parameter.
-- Listener methods are only triggered by explicitly calling the notify method on an object.
 - Listeners can only have one registered method per notifying object
-- If listen is called on a pre-registered listener it will update the the registered method if it has been changed
+- If listen() is called on a pre-registered listener it will update the the registered method name if passed in a different one
 - If the last listener is removed from an object then its listener attribute is deleted
 - Listeners must be removed as listeners from all notifying objects before being dereferenced or they will not be garbage collected